harrymkt/nvgt-msgpack/README.md

 - **MPT_FLOAT**: A floating point value, stored as either single-precision (NVGT's float) or double-precision (NVGT's double).
 Getting to the other type is possible, but note that getting from a represented double to an internal float is liable to lose precision, whereas the reverse is not true.
 Serializers may choose to convert a double to a float to save 4 bytes, and this one does, but only if it will incur no loss of precision.
 - **MPT_STRING**: A text string.
 Importantly, according to the version 2 specification, all values of this type should be encoded in valid UTF-8, I.E. this is not for storing arbitrary bytes.
 Maps to NVGT's string type, where this constraint is not enforced, NVGT strings may contain arbitrary bytes.
 - **MPT_BIN**: A binary string (bytestring).
 Designed for serializing binary data rather than text.
 Correct usage of this and the above string type for their respective purposes is crutial to interoperability with other msgpack libraries and any defined schema applications may use.
 Also maps to NVGT's string type.
 - **MPT_ARRAY**: An array, also called a list in some languages, functionally equivalent to JSON's array type.
 Stores a series of values accessed by an index in a well-defined order.
 Like JSON, arrays need not be homogeneous, I.E. an array can contain any combination of values within it.
-Maps to an array of value handles (`array<mp_value@>`) in NVGT.
+Maps to an array of value handles (`mp_value@[]`) in NVGT.
 - **MPT_MAP**: A mapping, also called a dictionary or dict, similar to JSON's object type.
 Associates keys with values.
 Maps to `mp_map` objects in NVGT.
 NVGT dictionaries allow only strings as keys, and for API compatibility and ease of use this is preserved in this library's map object.
 Msgpack itself places no constraints on keys, including the existence of duplicate keys, but many libraries require these types be easily hashable and that there are no duplicates.
 This library will silently coerce integer, float, boolean, and nil values to string representations to allow loading such data if not in strict mode, and will always coerce bin types, but note that this adds the potential of coerced values ending up as duplicate keys, at which point the original value may be lost.
 If you attempt to deserialize a dictionary which stores array, map, or extension types as keys, an exception will be thrown and this map cannot be deserialized.
 The same is true in other implementations.
 - **MPT_EXT**: A msgpack-specific type, representing a tuple of an int8 indicating a specific extension type, and a bytestring representing the payload.
 Per the specification, extension types with a value less than 0 are strictly reserved for the msgpack specification itself to define, leaving the user with the available values 0-127.
 Each application may register their own extension types and deal with them as they desire, any of these are defined to be application-specific.
 Maps to `mp_ext` objects in NVGT.
 - **MPT_UNDETERMINED**: Type is not known yet.
 Should never actually occur, is used merely as a placeholder in internal bookkeeping.
 If it does occur anywhere, expect at best a thrown exception, at worst undefined behavior.